gargshobhit90/Roomba-WiFi/README.md

 I used Arduino IDE 1.6.4 on MacOS.
 The Arduino code, to my knowledge, would remain the same across platforms.

+For connecting wirelessly with the Arduino/Roomba, I used telnet on Terminal in MacOS.

 #Connections